 I applied pre-stain conditioner to the poplar test stick and one pine stick.
 This helps even the absorption of the stain and reduces blotchiness.
-I tried out Jacobean, Espresso, and Dark Walnut.
 The Espresso ended up being the one I liked the best and the conditioner definitely helped reduce blotchiness, so I went with that combo.
 Making test sticks like this is a great way to hone in on the look you want.

 My favorite way to apply stain is with a shop towel and I wiped on a coat of the stain to both the pine and poplar frames after pre-treating them with the conditioner.
 The conditioner reduces blotchiness and makes the stain absorb evenly.
 I ended up doing 3 coats to get to the darkness I wanted.

 After letting it dry I came back and topped the frame with a Minwax clear aerosol lacquer in satin.
 I love this lacquer because it dries very quickly and I could go back and forth between the frames almost immediately.

 2. Making a Picture Frame using a Table Saw

 a) Cut Chamfer and Recess Rabbet Using Table Saw